 What are Searle’s options, here?

 He can deny that money in a bank account is money.
 That it is merely as if there is money there.
-Money will be brought forth, in appropriate amounts, whenever I go to the bank and request it; for the moment, though, there are only records (computer blips), which determine constraints on such bringing forth of money.
+Money will be brought forth, in appropriate amounts, whenever I go to the bank and request it, but for the moment there are only records (computer blips) that determine constraints on such bringing forth of money.
 Searle cannot, I believe, accept alternative 1., since this would represent a departure from the realist theory of social objects to which he has otherwise remained faithful.
 (Moreover, alternative 1. may be a stepping stone to a theory which Searle would surely reject, to the effect that all talk of social objects is merely a façon de paler about other things.)

+Searle can accept that there are two sorts of money (and two sorts of social objects in general), one of which satisfies the X counts as Y in C formula, the other of which demands a different sort of account (which Searle then still owes us).

+In the following passages, Searle suggests a third alternative:

+Social objects are always … constituted by social acts; and, in a sense, the object is just the continuous possibility of the activity.
+A twenty dollar bill, for example, is a standing possibility of paying for something. (p.
+36)

+What we think of as social objects, such as governments, money, and universities, are in fact just placeholder for patterns of activities.
+I hope it is clear that the whole operation of agentive functions and collective intentionality is a matter of ongoing activities and the creation of the possibility of more ongoing activities. (p.
+57)

 But here, again, he seems to come threateningly close to a sceptical theory of social objects, according to which there are not social objects (like California drivers licenses) after all, but only (somewhat vaguely) ‘patterns of activities’.
 Certainly there are patterns of activities associated with California drivers licenses, but it is bad ontology to confuse the one with the other.